LogeshVel/ToDoler-FastAPI/README.md

 # ToDoler is an ToDO API built with FastAPI

 This repo contains 3 main folders which is 3 different APIs
-- Basic
+- basic
-- Intermediate
+- intermediate
-- Advanced
+- advanced

 These 3 folders are kind of the level of FastAPI included in the APIs.